How to Start a Language Exchange in Fort Worth

 At your first meeting, establish simple rules together:

-• We respect each other’s time.
+• We respect each others time.

 • We speak only our target language during our session.